-The Plant is connected to the gas transmission infrastructure owned by MoG.
-Gas used by the Plant comes from central Oman gas fields and is carried through the 48 inch Oman LNG gas line.
+The Plant is connected to the gas transmission

+infrastructure owned by MoG.
+Gas used by the Plant comes from central Oman gas fields, and during 2017 the plant has been supplied with gas from BPs Khazzan fields.
+Gas is carried through the 48 inch Oman LNG gas line.
 The Plant is designed for black start operation by means of black start diesel generators which are capable of starting the plant.